AmeriCorps Education Award

 AmeriCorps Enrollment and Relay Tuition

-Students may be eligible to earn a Segal AmeriCorps Education Award (up to $6,495) upon completion of the 2022–23 school year.
-Students often choose to apply their earned education award to cover a portion of their Relay tuition.
-Failure to complete all required AmeriCorps enrollment steps and join the AmeriCorps program if you’re eligible means that you:
+Students may be eligible to earn a Segal AmeriCorps Education Award (up to $6,895) upon completion of the 2023–24 school year.
+Students often choose to apply their earned Education Award to cover a portion of their Relay tuition.
+Failure to complete all required AmeriCorps enrollment steps and join the AmeriCorps program by the stated deadline if you’re eligible means that you will not earn a Segal AmeriCorps Education Award.

 AmeriCorps Opt-out

-- Approved Relay Residency Scholarship: the opt-out request was granted and met Relay’s criteria for alternative funding of $6,000 provided by Relay.
+- Approved Relay Residency Scholarship: the opt-out request was granted and met Relay’s criteria for alternative funding of up to $3,000 provided by Relay.

-- Denied Relay Residency Scholarship: the opt-out request was granted but the rationale provided did not meet Relay’s criteria for alternative funding of $6,000.
-The student will be responsible (not their employer) for the remaining tuition balance of $6,000 associated with the unearned AmeriCorps education award.
+- Denied Relay Residency Scholarship: the opt-out request was granted but the rationale provided did not meet Relay’s criteria for alternative funding of up to $3,000.
 Students can request to appeal the opt-out denied funding decision by contacting the AmeriCorps team at support@relay.edu.

 Students receiving a scholarship through their employer may check with their employer regarding the scholarship amount or reach out to support@relay.edu for more information.
 Employers may reach out to the Partner Billing team at partnerbilling@relay.edu.

-As an alternative, students declining both Segal AmeriCorps Education Award and/or Relay Residency Scholarship may choose to pay $6,000 of tuition directly out of pocket.
+As an alternative, students declining the Segal AmeriCorps Education Award and/or Relay Residency Scholarship may choose to pay tuition directly out of pocket.
 Students can review their unpaid tuition balances on their Nelnet student accounts.

 Outside Scholarships